E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Method

-Since discretized one-hot actions are inherently sharp, we apply an additional smoothing factor $\alpha=0.1$ on $\tilde{A}_t$ before adding noise, which improves training stability.
+Since the discretized one-hot actions are inherently sharp, we apply an additional smoothing factor $\alpha=0.1$ on $\tilde{A}_t$ before adding noise, which improves training stability.
 Following~\cite{black2024pi_0}, we draw $\tau$ from a beta distribution instead of the uniform schedule~\cite{lipman2022flow, liu2022rectified}.
 This bias toward smaller $\tau$ (i.e., higher-noise regions) reflects the stronger multimodal constraints in embodied action prediction compared to image generation, encouraging the model to learn robust denoising behavior under high uncertainty.

 Given the noisy action representation $\tilde{A}_t^\tau$ and observation $o_t$, the network outputs logits $v_\theta(\tilde{A}_t^\tau, o_t)$ defining a categorical distribution:

 Training minimizes the cross-entropy loss between predicted and ground-truth tokens: \begin{small}